-The YWCA of the City of New York Amplifying Multiple Perspectives (AMP) Leadership Program offers young people aged 14-18 from diverse backgrounds a dynamic and innovative approach to developing their leadership skills.
-Through an examination of social identity, girls will have the opportunity to advance gender equity and racial justice, becoming agents to change in their community and expanding their social justice network.
+The YWCA of the City of New York Amplifying Multiple Perspectives (AMP) Leadership© Program offers young people aged 14-18 from diverse backgrounds a dynamic and innovative approach to developing their leadership skills.
+Through an examination of social identity, girls will have the opportunity to advance gender equity and racial justice, becoming agents of change in their community and expanding their social justice network.

-The program offers self-identified girls and gender non-conforming youth with the opportunity to develop and define their individual leadership and collective capacity.
-Participants will develop their critical thinking and leadership skills, self-awareness and build networks to fight for gender justice.
+The program offers girls, self-identified girls, and gender non-conforming youth the opportunity to develop and define their individual leadership and collective capacity.
+Participants develop their critical thinking and leadership skills, self-awareness and build networks to fight for gender justice.

 Step In and Stop It!
 Bystander Intervention Training

 Our programs offer self-identified high school girls and gender non-conforming youth a challenging STEM experience, regardless of their prior involvement in the field.
-Participants will come together and learn from the best about STEAAM (Science, Technology, Engineering, Art, Activism, and Math), within the context of social identity and community.
-Exposure to professionals in the field will build their networks and inspire future possibilities.
-Our STEAAM programs:
+Participants come together and learn from the best about STEAAM (Science, Technology, Engineering, Art, Activism, and Math), within the context of social identity and community.
+Exposure to professionals in the field builds their networks and inspire future possibilities.

 This weekly program includes hands-on workshops and training, networking with women experts and leaders, field trips, guest speakers and more!
-Geek Girls will have the opportunity to work with one another and apply scientific approaches and techniques toward solving a social issue.
-To apply,click here.
+Geek Girls have the opportunity to work with one another and apply scientific approaches and techniques toward solving a social issue.

 College and Career Readiness